daien/daien.github.io/_posts/2025-02-02-DeepSeekR1-Mastermind.md

 It also highlighted the gap between intelligence and autonomy and the need for a human in the loop, even with a clear operational domain like Mastermind.
 That's why there is still a lot of work to do to get to the grand vision of AI Agents, to get data from prediction to action, but we are making visible and fast progress!

-If you are a founder building a product that can overcome or cleverly hack these reasoning and agentic challenges, or if you can disprove my very subjective conclusions with concrete evidence, then please reach out!
+If you are a founder building a product that can overcome or cleverly hack these reasoning and agentic challenges with a clear path to market, or if you can disprove my very subjective conclusions with concrete evidence, then please reach out!